netgen/summercamp-2015/README.md

 The minimum recommended version of vagrant at the time of writng is 1.7.3

 With these versions you can use Virtualbox 4.x or 5.x

+For windows users we have a windows.sh script prepared, that vagrant will use to provision from within the virtual machine.

 ## Local development setup